Discover Our Mission

 Kelvin – Treasurer, Media, Website

-Paul - Merchandise and member support
+Paul – Merchandise and Member Support

 Paul is a retired Petroleum Engineer, happily married with 2 bikes.
-Kwaka (Z1000J) is 43 years old and Hardly Movingson (Ultra Ltd) is 8 years old.
+Kwaka (Z1000J) is 61 years old and Hardly Movingson (Ultra Ltd) is 8 years old.
 Paul has always owned a bike since his early teens – Kawasaki being his bike of choice growing up.
 He now needs the comfort of the Ultra to enjoy the longer rides which is his preference and is hopeful that we can manage to organise the “all rounder down under” next year.
-Having travelled the length and breadth of the USA on a few Eaglerider bikes there is nothing better than a road trip with your mates.

 Paul joined the McMs committee earlier this year and looks after the McMs Merchandise and supports the Welfare of our McMs members.
 He really enjoys the Men Shed visits and catching up with some incredibly talented individuals working and supporting their respective sheds.
 Motorbikes are often a great opening for a conversation that allows opportunities to share so many stories and happy memories.
 If any of our members want to catch up and have a yarn, always happy to meet up for a coffee (my shout) and listen – even if just to say g’day.

-Keep the shiny side up 😎
+Keep the shiny side up ![]()

 Geoff – Men’s Sheds WA Liaison